-When you visit our Site, we collect non-Personal Information from you including, without limitation, which sections of the Site are most frequently visited, how often and for how long.
-This data is always used as aggregated, non-Personal Information.
-We may analyse this non-Personal Information and release it to third parties in an aggregated form.
+This non-Personal Information is always used as aggregated, anonymous non-Personal Information.
+We may analyze this non-Personal Information and release it to third parties in an anonymous aggregated form.

-We collect the following types of information about you:
+We collect the following types of information about you (“Personal Information”):

 - name; and